devmotheg/chat-app/README.md

 ### Users

-- Sign up/in with google.
+- Sign up/in with Google.
 - Can be seen as online/offline by their directs.
 - Obviously send messages and react to them.